waqasbhatti/astrobase/README.md

 `astrobase.periodbase`, `astrobase.varbase`, `astrobase.plotbase`, and
 `astrobase.checkplot`) usually just require three numpy ndarrays as input:
 `times`, `mags`, and `errs`, so they should work with any time-series data that can be represented in this form.
+If you have flux time series measurements, most of the functions mentioned earlier take a `magsarefluxes` keyword argument that makes them handle flux light curves correctly.

 - **[astrokep](astrobase/astrokep.py)**: contains functions for dealing with Kepler light curves (reading and converting) and some basic operations